 I HAVE READ THE ABOVE AGREEMENT, I HAVE TAKEN TIME TO CONSIDER ITS IMPLICATIONS, I FULLY UNDERSTAND ITS CONTENTS, I AGREE TO ITS TERMS, AND I VOLUNTARILY SUBMIT TO ITS EXECUTION.

 Marriage laws are changing constantly.
 If you have a question about prenuptial agreements in your state, you may wish to contact a family law attorney for assistance.
 A good lawyer can advise you about the laws and help you write a well-drafted premarital agreement.
 Plus it's important to speak to a lawyer familiar with the laws in your jurisdiction.
-You can get a free initial review of the facts of your situation, so your first step should be to contact an experienced family law attorney near you for some peace of mind.
+Find the right family law attorney near you for some peace of mind.